Ride For Precious Lives July 2021

 Check out the training plans and event routes

-The aim of this challenging three day ride is to visit all three Children's Hospice South West hospices while cycling through the beautiful Cornish, Devonshire and Somerset countryside admiring the views, enjoy the camaraderie with fellow riders and conquering the tough terrain!
+The aim of this challenging three day ride is to visit all three Children's Hospice South West hospices while cycling through the beautiful Somerset, Devonshire and Cornish countryside admiring the views, enjoy the camaraderie with fellow riders and conquering the tough terrain!

-Saturday offers cyclists the opportunity to take in a special visit to Little Bridge House before they set off on a cycle taking in breath taking views across Exmoor as we travel towards our overnight stop in Taunton.
+Saturday offers cyclists the opportunity to take in a special visit to Little Bridge House.

-Sunday offers cyclists the exciting and emotional challenge of Cheddar Gorge as they cycle on with a huge sense of achievement and pride towards our very special finish at Charlton Farm, where friends and families can welcome you.
+Sunday offers cyclists the exciting and emotional last day and the huge sense of achievement and pride as to cycle towards our very special finish at Little Harbour, where friends and families can welcome you.

 Do I really have to train?